Skip to content

 orderBy

-The orderBy method is one of the advanced methods in MyBatis-Plus for constructing query conditions, used to set the sorting criteria for query results.
-By specifying one or more fields along with the sorting direction (ascending or descending), the orderBy method generates the ORDER BY clause in the SQL statement.
+The orderBy method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It is used to set the sorting criteria for query results.
+By specifying one or more fields along with the sort direction (ascending or descending), the orderBy method generates the ORDER BY clause in the SQL statement.

 Scope of Use